Ahousaht First Nation: Hereditary system

 The Oo-in-mitis seat is currently vacant.

-A person is also appointed to the official role of welcoming visitors.
-Hi-yupin-ulth (Bill Keitlah, Jr.) currently serves that role as a Ha’ilth for the Ahousaht.
+A person is also appointed to the official role of welcoming visitors. Ḥaayuupinuuł (Bill Keitlah, Jr.) currently serves that role as a Ha’ilth for the Ahousaht.
 Keitlah Jr. acquired the seat from his father, Bill Keitlah, Sr., in 2004.

 In the case of Kelthsmaht, the beach keeper (welcoming person) was appointed or had a t̓iquwił.
 He is Kanupiit (Rocky Titian).